Utsira/WorkingCopyClient/README.md

 # Working Copy Client

+### NB this client only uses x-callbacks, and hence is push only.
+Please see https://github.com/Utsira/WorkingCopyCodeaClient for the WebDAV client that supports pull and push.

 A light Codea client for committing code to Working Copy, a full iOS Git client.
 The free version supports local Git commits only.
 To push to a remote host such as GitHub, BitBucket, or your own server, please buy the full version of Working Copy.

 ## Installation